-The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
+The preparation of financial statements in conformity with the IFRS Accounting Standards requires the use of certain critical accounting estimates.
 It also requires management to exercise judgment in its process of applying the accounting policies.
 The area involving a higher degree of judgment or complexity is the determination of the recognition period for the AIIB administration fee.
 The financial statements have been prepared on a going concern basis.